megler/angular-password-gen/README.md

 # Pw
+A basic Angular app that generates random passwords.
+Focused on data binding and manipulation.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.

 ## Development server